Skip to main content

 • toolName (string): Name of the tool to execute

-• params (object): Parameters to pass to the tool
+• params (object): Parameters that match the target tool’s schema

 Framework Integration